 Disinfect your home

-To help protect others in your household, it’s important to disinfect commonly touched surfaces.
+To help protect others in your household, it’s important to disinfect commonly touched surfaces like door handles and remotes.
 Use disinfectant spray or wipes to kill the flu virus on these surfaces.
 Clean doorknobs, light switches, remote controls and other frequently touched items.

 Practice good hygiene